testteampleaseignore/FindIt/README.md

 - The login information is also encrypted in this file.

 #### Uploads Folder
-- This contains a .keep file that ensures that files are uploaded an kept during a game.
+- This contains a .keep file that ensures that files are uploaded and kept during a game.